-Historically, the construction industry adopts technology slowly, but some experts see new interest in innovations.
+Historically, the construction industry adopts technology slowly, but some c.

-Increasing numbers of builders use BIM, a relatively new and advancing technology, to develop 3D models for design, construction, building operations, and maintenance.
+Increasing numbers of builders use BIM to develop 3D models for design, construction, building operations, and maintenance.
 As a result, any construction project stakeholder can use 3D renderings to virtually walk through a job site, regardless of its development stage.

 Clash detection and model-based estimating